 The death certificates of Sam, Louis and Anna provide the names of their parents.
 Samuel and Louis were the children of Samuel German and his wife Bessie (or Beshie).
 Since Samuel was apparently named after his father, we can presume that the elder Samuel German passed away before the birth of his son.
 Anna and Sarah were the children of Abraham Edelstein and his wife Rachel.

-They certainly had a difficult life in Bessarabia.
 How unfortunate it is that Samuel and Sarah met such untimely deaths so soon after reaching the US.
-And yet as fate would have it the family structure was maintained as best it could be by the marriage of the surviving spouses.
+And yet the family structure was maintained as best it could be by the marriage of the surviving spouses.
 From the three marriages eleven children were born.
-They stuck together literally until the end.
 They started with next to nothing and overcame tremendous hardship to have their children, grandchildren and great-grandchildren live in the freedom and prosperity that they certainly intended for us.

 Other surnames connected with this family are: Edelstein, German, Germaine, Gurman, Weisberg, Abramowitz, Abrams, Bellow, Kopyt, Dorfman, Ferdman, Silverman.